ankitpakhale/RetailExcursion/README.md

 - Redux: A predictable state container for JavaScript apps, used for managing the application state and handling API calls.
 - JWT: JSON Web Tokens for user authentication.
 - Local Storage: To manage the shopping cart on the frontend.
-- Real-time API: To receive product availability updates in real-time.
 - PayPal: A widely used and highly secure payment gateway.